milosz08/oop-matrix-calculator/README.md

 Created by Miłosz Gilga.
 If you have any questions about the application send message: personal@miloszgilga.pl.

 ## License
-This program is on GNU-GPL 3.0 license.
+This program is on MIT license.